 Clubs are organized into Units.

-The job of Unit 361 is to promote the game of bridge, to support local clubs, educators, and members, and to organize tournaments.
+The job of Unit 361 (Denver area) is to promote the game of bridge, to support local clubs, educators, and members, and to organize tournaments.

-Unit 361 hosts four open sectionals, two Intermediate/Novice (I/N) sectionals, and one regional a year.
+Unit 361 hosts four open sectionals, two Intermediate/Novice (I/N) sectionals, and one regional a year (co-hosted by District 17).
 Other events may be added, such as the Front Range Challenge.
-Some units offer fewer events, some offer more — this is related to the number of members in the unit.
 Each tournament is sanctioned by the ACBL.
 Unit 361 also publishes Table Talk.